shrikant9793/Mobile-Price-Dataset-Analysis-and-Prediction/README.md

 Also it will be usefull for cusumers to verify that they are paying best price for a mobile.

 Here we using :
-Logistic Regression
+Logistic Regression,
-Support Vector Machine
+Support Vector Machine,
-Decision Tree
+Decision Tree,
-Gradient Boosting Classifier
+Gradient Boosting Classifier.